ministryofjustice/tsung-wrapper/README.md

 	</pre>

-* perl Template toolkit, which can be installed with:
+* perl Template toolkit, which can be installed with the command below (__When prompted 'What approach do you want?', enter sudo__):

 	``cpan Template``